 Students are expected to be present for the entire class.
 Classes at The Naga Center are very learning intensive with vast amounts of information being transferred each day.
 It is very difficult to catch up if you miss class.
 If you are enrolling in a class that you know you will be absent for any part of please contact The Naga Center to discuss.
 Certificates will only be given to students who participate in the entire class.

 Many classes at The Naga Center have a final exam.
 Certification is dependent upon passing the exam.
-We don’t do this because of any particular love of testing, but rather because Thai massage is an extremely physically intensive modality with greater potential for injury than most massage modalities.
-It is very important to us that we do not certify students whom we are not 100% certain will provide safe, authentic and competent bodywork.
-Non-massage classes may also have a final exam; for instance, our Online Theory class has a final exam; we are serious about passing students who will represent Thai healing modalities with satisfactory abilty.
+I don’t do this because of any particular love of testing, but rather because Thai massage is an extremely physically intensive modality with greater potential for injury than most massage modalities.
+It is very important to me that we do not certify students whom we are not 100% certain will provide safe, authentic and competent bodywork.
+Non-massage classes may also have a final exam; for instance, my Online Theory class has a final exam; I am serious about passing students who will represent Thai healing modalities with satisfactory ability.
 Please note that certification in any class at The Naga Center is based on the judgement of the instructor.
 Some things cannot be quantified by a written percentage; the general attention to safety for example, is not demonstrable on paper and the practical exams are not scored in a manner that is quantifiable, but rather by instructor discernment.

-Students traveling from afar are encouraged to purchase trip insurance as most flights can be refunded with proof of class cancellation, which can be provided by The Naga Cetner.
-The Naga Cetner is not responsible for monies spent in preparation for travel to and from classes.
+Students traveling from afar are encouraged to purchase trip insurance as most flights can be refunded with proof of class cancellation, which can be provided by The Naga Center.
+The Naga Center is not responsible for monies spent in preparation for travel to and from classes.

 The Thai Medical Theory for Bodyworkers online class tuition is not refundable to students who do not complete it, or do not finish with a passing score.